 If you have a general feeling of soreness and tightness in the chest after an impact, you may have a chest contusion.
-Find out what a chest contusion is and what it means for your health.

 What is a Chest Contusion?

 A chest contusion is an injury that results from a blow to the chest.
 It is a type of blunt force trauma that can cause surface-level damage to the skin of the chest, the blood vessels of the affected area, and underlying structures.
 While vehicle accidents are perhaps the most common cause of chest contusions, contusions may also occur after a fall, an assault, or a workplace accident.

 It’s important to look out for the symptoms of a chest contusion after an impact.
 This type of injury can be serious, and it’s important to catch severe injuries before they become worse.
 Commonly reported chest contusion symptoms include:

 - Pain and bruising in the chest area